What is an air-fryer and how does it work?

 The benefits of air-frying include:

-• It uses less fat
+• Uses less fat

 • May preserve nutrients

-Discover our full range of health benefit guides, the best air-fryers to buy and our top air-fryer recipes.
+Discover our full range of health benefit guides, including the best air-fryers to buy and our top air-fryer recipes.

 Top 5 health benefits of air-frying